 - They require we accept the premise of dualism as ultimate reality, which overwhelmingly appears to be true from our ego’s perspective.

 That is why the notion of God as the “creator” of all things is also impossible.
 For there to be a “first mover” or a “necessary beginner” of all things demands we accept that everything requires a creator except for the “First Creator.”
-To believe in this requires we accept a self-contradictory double-standard, which therefore cannot be true since contradictions and double-standards are always false, because they negate a given premise, as we discovered earlier.
+To believe in this requires special pleading, as stated in the previous chapter – that we accept a self-contradictory double standard, which therefore cannot be true since contradictions and double standards are always false, because they negate a given premise, as also stated previously.
 One minus one always equals zero.
 Therefore, a premise combined with an exactly opposite premise, negates the first premise.
 If we say “all things require a creator,” then God too must require a creator for the logic to be valid.
 The problem is, when this truthful, non-contradictory logic is applied to the question of God, the very logic which supposedly “proves” God, is the very same logic which also disproves God.
-That is why apologists always have to resort to double-standard “logic” to “prove” their arguments for the existence of God.
-The fact they have to resort to double-standard logic to “prove” their God makes this God a fiction.
+That is why apologists always have to resort to special pleading – to double standard “logic” to “prove” their arguments for the existence of God.
+The fact they have to resort to special pleading, double standard logic to “prove” their God makes this God a fiction.
 It’s as simple as that.
 The bottom line is, if logic applies to one side of an argument, it must also apply to the other side of an argument to be valid.
-To hold a double-standard is to always invalidate the entire argument.
-The only way double-standards can be true is if dualism is true.
+To hold a double standard is to always invalidate the entire argument.
+The only way double standards can be true is if dualism is true.
 Since dualism is provably false since all dualistic notions are ultimately self-contradictory, and all things depend on other pre-existing elements for their existence, then all ideas which originate from this notion of duality are false – including the notion of a separate “just” and “holy” God.

 Everything but Oneness is a contradiction because it is only in Oneness where there are no “two independent sides” to contradict each other.
 Oneness is therefore the only True Reality, since it is without contradiction.
 Only that which is without contradiction is true, which is why the only truth is Oneness.
 As long as there is a perception of essential dualism, there will always be contradiction and conflict because dualism is contradiction and conflict itself.
 As we discovered earlier, there are contrasts – light and dark, hot and cold, and an overwhelming perception of “separate entities,” separation, “independence,” etc. Of course there are.
 We experience these things every day.
 The problem is we do not see the underlying unity behind these dualistic appearances.
 Since the illusion is so compelling, we buy in to the idea these apparent “separate” entities and phenomena truly are separate, when they never are, any more than an ocean wave is ever separate from the ocean.
 The wave is never separate from the ocean, as they are one and the same.

-It is amazing when we stop and think about it, how many religious ideas require us to accept contradictions and double-standards for us to believe in them.
-In fact, all religions that maintain belief in the supernatural would not exist were it not for the contradictions and double-standards their belief systems contain.
+It is amazing when we stop and think about it, how many religious ideas require us to accept contradictions and double standards for us to believe in them.
+In fact, all religions that maintain belief in the supernatural would not exist were it not for the acceptance of special pleading, along with the contradictions and double standards their belief systems contain.
 Any careful analysis of all such religions will reveal this fact.
-As we discovered earlier, the very presence of these contradictions and double-standards within the belief systems of these religions prove their non-truthfulness since contradictions and double-standards are always false, like round-squares.
-Contradictions and double-standards lack integrity, since they are always created for the purposes of separating ourselves from others, and fraudulently assigning the sole advantage of a position to one “side” over another side, with no credible, logical, or factually honest reason for doing so, and is therefore the maker of all hypocrisy.
-That is the problem with holding contradictions and double-standards, and why if we want to be people of integrity – people who are committed to the truth before anything else, we need to question our motivations, the contradictions and double-standards we hold on to, and be honest with the truth of who we really are – flaws and all.
-Contrary to being committed to the truth before anything else by maintaining intellectual integrity and self-honesty, Christianity is instead committed if even subconsciously to self-deception, which is apparent from its blatant application of contradictions and double-standards within its belief system.
-Here is just the tip of the iceberg of the many “round-squares” and double-standards Christians are required to accept:
+As we discovered earlier, the very presence of these contradictions and double standards within the belief systems of these religions and the need for special pleading in order to accept them prove their non-truthfulness since contradictions and double standards are always false, like round-squares.
+Contradictions and double standards lack integrity, since they are always created for the purposes of separating ourselves from others, and mistakenly assigning the sole advantage of a position to one “side” over another “side,” with no credible, logical, or factually honest reason for doing so, and is therefore the maker of all hypocrisy.
+That is the problem with holding contradictions and double standards, and why if we want to be people of integrity – people who are committed to the truth before anything else, we need to question our motivations, the contradictions and double standards we hold on to, and be honest with the truth of who we really are – flaws and all.
+Contrary to being committed to the truth before anything else by maintaining intellectual integrity and self-honesty, Christianity is instead committed if even subconsciously to self-deception, which is apparent from its blatant and consistent application of special pleading, contradictions and double standards within its belief system.
+Here is just the tip of the iceberg of the many “round-squares” and double standards Christians are required to accept: